CogComp/today/README.md

 We include the dataset under `data/`.

 # Models and Experiments
 We provide our codebase to reproduce the experiment results reported in the paper.
+All models can be found on [this page](http://cogcomp.org/page/model_view/9).

 ## Pre-trained Models
-- Download the entire directory `ptntime-pretrained-model` from [Google Drive](https://drive.google.com/drive/folders/1GirBYMWHJ13zqKl5qPcTjJQNJVtCfVaP?usp=sharing) and put it under `model/ptntime-pretrained-model/`.
+- Download the entire directory [`ptntime-pretrained-model`](http://cogcomp.org/models/today_models/ptntime-pretrained-model.zip)
+and put it under `model/ptntime-pretrained-model/`.

-- Download the entire directory `best_model_checkpoint` from [Google Drive](https://drive.google.com/drive/folders/1vvkDuqIWWu7mo4zh_aIjnxOhsXKfNSxW?usp=sharing)
+- Download the entire directory [`best_model_checkpoint`](http://cogcomp.org/models/today_models/best_model_checkpoint.zip)
 and put it under `model/best_model_checkpoint/`.

 ## Run Experiments